Debt to Equity Ratio

 Debt to Equity Ratio = 0.25

-A debt to equity ratio of 0.25 shows that the company has a 0.25 units of long-term debt for each unit of owner’s capital.
+A debt to equity ratio of 0.25 shows that the company has 0.25 units of long-term debt for each unit of owner’s capital.

 High & Low Debt to Equity Ratio

 This ratio indicates the relative proportions of capital contribution by creditors and shareholders.
 It is used as a screening device in financial analysis.
-A lower percentage shows that the company is less dependent on borrowed money from outside parties, or in other words has less debt as compared to its total shareholder’s funds, this is a favorable situation for external parties since they enjoy a higher safety margin.
+A lower percentage shows that the company is less dependent on borrowed money from outside parties, or in other words, has less debt as compared to its total shareholder’s funds, this is a favourable situation for external parties since they enjoy a higher safety margin.

 In general, felt by the lenders.
 One of the limitations of this ratio is that the computation is based on book value, as it is sometimes useful to calculate these ratios using market values.